Have you ever wanted to book an Italy cruise package vacation including Venice, Florence, and Rome and cruise all in one trip?

-Whilst at Piazza del Duomo, there are two ways to get your first spectacular bird’s eye view over Florence.
+While at Piazza del Duomo, there are two ways to get your first spectacular bird’s eye view over Florence.

 Or enjoy the view from Giotto’s Bell Tower.
-At 90 meters tall it stands just across from the Duomo.
-From here you will get an amazing 360 degree view.
+At 90 meters tall, it stands just across from the Duomo.
+From here, you will get an amazing 360-degree view.

-For a coffee and snack, try pastries or stuffed focaccia bread at Cantinetta del Verrazzano or if you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini just a 2 minute walk away from Cantinetta del Verrazzano.
+For a coffee and snack, try pastries or stuffed focaccia bread at Cantinetta del Verrazzano, or if you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini just a 2 minute walk away from Cantinetta del Verrazzano.

 Our tip is to visit the ticket office outside of the Uffizi as soon as it opens in the morning.
 There will be a line, tickets cost around 12 euros each and you will have to book a time during the day to visit.
 Note!
 The museum is completely closed on Mondays!
 And if you want to visit on a public holiday or on a Saturday, you will need to purchase your tickets at least one day in advance.
 Use their website for buying tickets and get them sent by epost.

-From the Uffizi Gallery it takes two minutes to walk to the start of Ponte Vecchio.
+From the Uffizi Gallery, it takes two minutes to walk to the start of Ponte Vecchio.
 Cross the bridge to get to Pitti Palace.

-Ponte Vecchio is one of florence’s most famous landmarks, built in 1345 it has survived two major floods.
+Ponte Vecchio is one of Florence’s most famous landmarks; built-in 1345, it has survived two major floods.
 Many tourists love to shop at the quaint little shops here, with jewelry being the most popular item on sale.